asraful/higher-study-and-career-guidance/LOR-Example.md

 xxxxx, Computer Science & Engineering, Computer Science & Engineering, University of Chittagong, Chittagong-4331 Personal Mobile No: xxxxxxxx
 Email: xxxxxx [at]cu.ac.bd

+## LOR Example By  Asraful Forhad Chowdhury

+Dear Madam and Sir;

+I am writing on behalf of Mr xxxxx in support of his application for the graduate programme in your institution.
+Mr Asraful Forhad Chowdhury was a student in the Department of Computer Science and Engineering, University of Chittagong, Bangladesh.
+I have known him since May 2004.
+He worked with me in the same team on a few research projects, including his final undergraduate thesis.

+Mr. xxxx possesses a very strong professional attitude.
+His teamwork and representation skills are the right fit for academia and life in general.
+He scored CGPA xxxx out of xxx Most importantly he achieved very good scores in major computer science courses and lab work.
+His academic result proves his ability to apply himself to the domains of Computer Science.
+His competitive programming skills are worth mentioning.
+He represented Chittagong university in ACM ICPC Asia Regional Dhaka Site and also worked as a mentor for other upcoming teams.

+He has great potential in research and professional development with a clear vision.
+He is motivated and passionate in the field of computer science.
+He is one of the alumni who grew as a fine software engineer professional over the years with a diverse business domain.
+That means, he has unique experience in real-world software engineering problems and solid academic background to handle problems of the future.

+Communication and writing skills are his strong points.
+Moreover, I have observed him as a quick learner of any new topic in the shortest possible time.He is not bound in a box, rather able to think from different perspectives also which makes him good in research and critical thinking.

+Mr. xxxx was involved in different education and healthcare outreach programmes as a volunteer.
+I wish him a great future in life and career.

+xxxxxxxx
+xxxxxxx, Computer Science & Engineering, Computer Science & Engineering, University of Chittagong, Chittagong-4331 Personal Mobile No: xxxxx
+Email: xxxxxx[at]cu.ac.bd